Resident Membership Benefits

 To share your experience, complete these steps:

-1. Provide a story that is personal, brief (fewer than 220 words) and similar to the following example that helps explain how prior life events/experiences shaped your decision to enter the OMS specialty:
+Provide a brief personal story – no more than 220 words – explaining how prior life events and experiences shaped your decision to enter the OMS specialty.

-- In one sentence, why did you choose the OMS specialty?
+• In one sentence, why did you choose OMS?

-- In one sentence, what is your favorite aspect of the specialty and why?
+• In one sentence, what is your favorite aspect of OMS and why?

-As a new generation of dentists begins residency in oral and maxillofacial surgery, these residents will have to learn new lessons and adapt to new circumstances.
-During this chapter in their lives, they may look to other residents and OMSs for pearls of knowledge.
-To offer support, send a resident tip to be featured on ROAAOMS social media.
+As a new generation of dentists begins residency in oral and maxillofacial surgery, they may look to other residents and OMSs for help.
+Help them to navigate residency by sharing pearls of knowledge and tips for support.

 Showcase your program

-Wellness is increasingly important to take care of mental, physical and emotional health.
-ROAAOMS is featuring wellness tips to help residents become more aware of their own wellness and to offer suggestions for a healthier and more fulfilling life.
+Mental and physically wellness is extremely important.
+ROAAOMS features wellness tips to help residents become more aware of their own wellbeing and to offer suggestions for a healthier, more fulfilling life.
 Other aspects of wellness can include social, career, environmental and intellectual factors.
-For example, a wellness tip could be to take the stairs at work or get involved in a community.